whitneyburton/portfolios/students/1603/anna-weisbrodt/20160429-anna-weisbrodt-m1.markdown

 ### Work

-Echo members had four individual projects in Module 1: Mastermind, Binary Search Tree, Sorting Suite and, for the last individual project, a choice between Complete Me and Battleship.
+Echo students had four individual projects in Module 1: Mastermind, Binary Search Tree, Sorting Suite and, for the last individual project, a choice between Complete Me and Battleship.

 My scores and comments reflect solid performance overall, and an upward trend through Sorting Suite.
-I was very happy with this project and believe it demonstrates progress in several important areas, particularly testing and encapsulation.
+I was happy with this project and believe it demonstrates progress in several important areas, particularly testing and encapsulation.
 Complete Me, my last individual project, went less well.
 The low score in functionality reflects methods that I just didn't get to.
 The lower score in enumerables is a symptom of the shortness of the code.

 A few things to say about this.
 First, I took a risk by choosing Complete Me, which I knew would be much harder for me than Battleship.
 Sometimes when you take a risk, you fail!
-This was a major learning experience for me.
+This project was a major learning experience for me.
 First, spending more time on a problem is not always the best way to solve it.
-Second, use TDD and very small methods.
+Second, use TDD and break difficult problems into very small steps.
 Third, ask for help.

 #### Complete Me